adriancampos/Swipeup-Utility/README.md

 [![][SmIcon]][PlaystoreLink] Swipup Utility
 ======================
 ### Hello,
-Swipup Utility is free, but if you find it useful and want to support its development, you can make a donation by [purchasing the "Donate"][DonateLink] version from the Play Store.
-You'll gain access to some extra Special Actions, and you'll be heping the app grow!
-Or, if you'd like to help, but don't want to spend the money, that's fine, a good rating helps too!
-(And it's free!)
+Swipeup Utility is free, but if you find it useful and want to help its development, I'd love your support.
+A good [rating][PlaystoreLink] or a small [donation][DonateLink] goes a long way, and if you donate, you'll gain access to some special goodies like new Actions!
+Thank you.

-To get updates and participate in the beta program join the [community][G+community] on Google+.
-Once in the beta, you'll be among the first to recieve bugfixes and new features, but you might experience little quirks or (hopefully not) crashes.
+To get updates and participate in the beta program, please join the [Google + community][G+community] and join the beta [on Google Play][gplaybetaLink].
+Once in the beta, you'll be among the first to recieve bugfixes and new features, but you might experience a few quirks or crashes.

 ---

 # How-to
 ### First Setup
+#### If you're on 6.0 or above:
+* Ensure that the default assist app is set to Swipeup Utility.
+You can get there from [Swipeup Utility][PlaystoreLink]'s `Set Default Assist App` menu item.

+#### If you're on 5.1.1 or below:
-* After [downloading][PlaystoreLink], swipe up from the bottom of your screen.
+* After [downloading][PlaystoreLink], hold the home button, swipe up from the bottom of your screen, or do whatever your device requires to activate the assist function.
 * A box asking what to do with the gesture will come up.
 Choose to always use Swipup Utility.
-You can change this later by tapping the "Clear defaults" button in the app's menu.
+You can change this later by tapping the `Clear defaults` button in the app's menu.

 ### Usage
 * If you only want the swipe to do nothing, you're done!
-If not, you can go into Swipup Utility and choose an action under the "Choose action" button.
+If not, you can go into Swipup Utility and choose an action under the `Choose action` button.

 # FAQ